nacholozano/php-cloud-service-project/README.md

 ### Known problems

 - Active JavaScript in your browser.
 The file size check use JavaScript before uploading any file.
-I know I also have to do the check in the server-side.
+I know I also have to do the file size check in the server-side.
 - Problem with breadcrumbs when you migrate the project to other server.
 - The PDF reports don't add the PDF size.